Americathon: Cast

+Dorothy Stratten appears, uncredited and in a brief non-speaking role, in a Playboy bunny style outfit during a scene where Meat Loaf's character donates blood.
+The Del Rubio triplets can be seen performing "America the Beautiful" behind several posing bodybuilders.
+Director Neal Israel has a cameo as a protesting rabbi holding a picket sign reading "The President Is a Yutz" (Yiddish for "a stupid, clueless person").

-Production notes
+Production

-Music
+John Carradine was cast as "Uncle Sam", but his scenes did not make the final cut.

 The soundtrack album, released August 18, 1979, features "It's a Beautiful Day" by The Beach Boys, "Crawling to the USA" by Elvis Costello and "Get a Move On" by Eddie Money.

 In a scene that features a song by Vietnamese singer Mouling Jackson (Zane Buzby, better known as a TV director and philanthropist), a large poster of actor Burt Kwouk can be seen.
 The photo is actually taken from the 1968 film The Shoes of the Fisherman, in which Kwouk played Chinese leader Chairman Peng.

-Cast

-Dorothy Stratten appears, uncredited and in a brief non-speaking role, in a Playboy bunny style outfit during a scene where Meat Loaf's character donates blood.
-The Del Rubio triplets can be seen performing "America the Beautiful" behind several posing bodybuilders.
-John Carradine was to have played "Uncle Sam" in this movie, but his scenes did not make the final cut.
-Director Neal Israel has a cameo as a protesting rabbi holding a picket sign reading "The President Is a Yutz" (Yiddish for "a stupid, clueless person").

-Playwrights

 In a scene where Eric McMerkin is reading a list of "Government Approved" performers, the names of "Proctor & Bergman" (the co-authors of the original play) can be seen fifth on the list, credited as "Comics."
 Peter Bergman and Phil Proctor were members of the satirical comedy performance group Firesign Theatre.

-Promotion
+Marketing

 To promote the movie, Ted Coombs roller-skated across the United States and back and gained a place in the Guinness Book of World Records.
 A photo novel of the movie was released in 1979, and the musical soundtrack was released on both vinyl and audiocassette by Lorimar Records.